Appellate Legal Reasoning – Moot Court

 The track record of success by our students – as judged by external evaluators, including legal practitioners and law school students – is clear evidence of the high quality of our program.

 For more information about 2018 Moot Court, see: https://millikin.edu/performance-learning-news/putting-law-practice

 For information on Moot Court from prior years, see:

 The philosophy program provides philosophy majors as well as Millikin students more generally with the opportunity to engage in high intensity and high quality performance learning in the form of ethics bowl.
 Students wishing to participate must enroll in PH360, Ethical Reasoning – Ethics Bowl.
 This course is an experiential and collaborative learning experience in which students are taught the essential elements of ethical reasoning by Dr. Hartsock and eventually perform their learning before third party stakeholders (e.g., professionals from a variety of applied fields, academics, government and non-profit organizational leaders, etc.).
 It is a paradigmatic example of performance learning at Millikin University.
 Dr. Hartsock teaches the course every fall semester.

 It is worth noting that the students who participate in ethics bowl represent a very diverse range of disciplines.
-This past year (2015) was typical.
-Student participants had majors or minors in the following disciplines:
+Student participants during a typical year might have majors or minors in the following disciplines:

 - Majors: Philosophy, English Education and Writing, Music, including Music Education and Performance, Theatre, and Math,

 - Minors: Entrepreneurship, Finance, Dance, Biology.